Search This Blog

 Peace and calm in northern Maine - 9/1998

 1. English paper piecing hexagons in two sizes to work on "flowers" to applique to "vines" for part of a scrap quilt.
-I have the background fabric cut and the vines already sewn down so just need to add the flowers.
+I have the background fabric cut, and the vines already sewn down so just need to add the flowers.
+There is more info in this post on my new blog.

 The bigger size hexies - scraps being put to beautiful use.